galaxyproject/galaxy-charts/docs/content/xml-framework.md

-# Understanding the Galaxy Visualization Framework
+# Understanding the Visualization Framework

 The following sections offer valuable insights into the underlying details of the visualization framework.
 These details enhance understanding of the framework’s flexibility and the range of possibilities it offers.